 Going to the bottom

-Given that the narrative is more than a structure, constituting the core to how we organize our thoughts, learn, understand, communicate, engage and motivate others and ourselves, I intend to illuminate the narrative as a dynamic element beyond conventions.
+Given that the narrative is more than a structure, constituting the core of how we organize our thoughts, learn, understand, communicate, engage, and motivate others and ourselves, I intend to illuminate the narrative as a dynamic element beyond conventions.

 To understand how to scale and scope the patent from a cognitive-friendly perspective, I will go straight to the bottom of the core from which we formulate our thoughts into meanings.